Wong Fei-hung: Life

 Wong's fourth wife, Mok Kwai-lan, and his sons, along with his students Lam Sai-wing and Dang Sai-king (鄧世瓊; Deng Shiqiong), moved to Hong Kong and opened martial arts schools there.

 Wong's grave location is currently unknown.
-It is also believed that his grave, along with others within the cemetery were long expunged for future developments.
+It is believed that his grave, along with others within the cemetery were long expunged for future developments.

 Fighting style

 Wong was a master of Hung Ga.
 He systematised the predominant style of Hung Ga and choreographed its version of the Tiger Crane Paired Form Fist, which incorporates his Ten Special Fist techniques.
 Wong is famous for using the Shadowless Kick.
 He named the techniques of his skills when he performed them.

 Wong was adept at using weapons, such as the staff and southern tiger fork.
 One tale, possibly fictional, recounts how Wong defeated a group of 30 gangsters on the docks of Guangzhou with a staff.

 Among Wong's students, the more notable ones include Lam Sai-wing (林世榮; Lin Shirong), Leung Foon (梁寬; Liang Kuan), Dang Fong (Deng Fang), and Ling Wan-kai (凌雲階; Ling Yunjie).

 Wong is sometimes incorrectly identified as one of the "Ten Tigers of Canton".
 His father, Wong Kei-ying, was one of the ten but Wong himself was not.
 Wong is also sometimes referred to as the "Tiger after the Ten Tigers".

 According to a folklore, So Chan also taught Wong Fei-hung in drunken boxing.